HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Dataset object
 **************

-In the HDF data model, datasets are used to describe homogenous collections of data elements, where the organization of the elements can either be scalar (for one element datasets, one-dimensional, or multi-dimensional).
+In the HDF data model, datasets are used to describe homogenous collections of data elements, where the organization of the elements can either be scalar (for single element datasets), one-dimensional, or multi-dimensional.
 In addition, non-scalar datasets may be extensible or non-extensible (i.e. the number of elements can be modified).

 The dataset also includes information that describe other aspects of the dataset, such as compression filters, fill value, and possible chunk layout.

 Also, like groups and committed types, datasets may contain a collection of attributes.

 The data values of a dataset are not stored in the storage object, but instead in one or more "chunk" objects.
 Chunks are a regular sized partition of the dataspace (except possibly along the "edges").
 The layout key describes how the dataspace is partitioned.
-Each chunk is stored (assuming any value has been assigned to it) in a seperate storage object (See "Chunk Object").
+Each chunk is stored (assuming a value has been assigned to it) in a separate storage object (See "Chunk Object").

 In traditional HDF5 files, dataset values may be stored in either "compact", "chunks" or "contiguous" storage layouts (the later stores all values in one partition in the file).
-By contrast the object storage schema always stores data in chunks (though there may be just one chunk for smaller datasets).
-This is so that we can limit the maximum size of objects stored in the system.
+In contrast, the object storage schema always stores data in chunks (though there may be just one chunk for smaller datasets).
+This is so that we can control the maximum size of objects stored in the system.

 Dataset key